Heroic-looking highlands, pretty blonde bays overlooking the royal blue Adriatic Sea, antique Venetian villages and UNESCO walled cities.

 Tip: An easy day trip from Podgorica is Niagara Falls (or Nijagarini vodopad), a pretty natural waterfall just 10 minutes by car or taxi from the town.
 Visitors swim in the pools in summer.

 The youngest kid on the tourist scene is a stark contrast to the ancient fishing villages of the Bay of Kotor.

-Positioned on a sunny peninsula at the foot of Mt Vrmac, Tivat was once the region's center of salt manufacturing and a strategic naval base.
+Positioned on a sunny peninsula at the foot of Mount Vrmac, Tivat was once the region’s center of salt manufacturing as well as a strategic naval base.
 Today, it hosts an international airport and is undergoing a jetset-lifestyle renaissance thanks to its new superyacht marina.